erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/vital_signs.md

 `Healthcare > Patient Care > Vital Signs`

+You can also create and record vitals for a patient from Patient Appointment, the Patient Encounter or the Patient master documents by using the `Create > Vital Signs` button

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/vitals_1.png">

 You can select the Patient for whom you are recording the vitals and start by entering each of the fields.
 Normal values or ranges are provided for ease of assessment.
 An automated BMI calculator is also made available.